 The Southern Food and Beverage Museum (SoFAB) has long been a supporter of my research endeavors and interests in Southern food history.
 In the summer of 2009, I worked as an Archives and Collections Intern at SoFAB where I unearthed a deep appreciation for Southern foodways and culture.
-As part of my internship, I created the SoFAB database, helped design and install the Arkansas State Cuisine exhibit, and began cataloging the museum’s extensive historic menu collection.
-This collection is now housed at the SoFAB Culinary Library.
+As part of my internship, I created the SoFAB database, helped curate and install the Arkansas State Cuisine exhibit, and began cataloging the museum’s extensive historic menu collection.
+This collection is now housed at the John & Bonnie Boyd Hospitality & Culinary Library.

 I also wrote a blog to accompany the exhibit in order to engage readers through historical photographs, published articles in the Times-Picayune newspaper, and own experiences cooking from Richard’s cookbook, the New Orleans Cook Book published by Houghton Mifflin in 1940.
 The goal of the Lena Richard: Pioneer in Food TV blog is to bring Richard’s story to life and connect previously intangible history to individuals’ everyday lives.